Aider-AI/aider/examples/README.md

-# What's it like to code with gpt-4?
+# What's it like to code with GPT-4?

 Below are some chat transcripts showing what it's like to code with the help of GPT-4.
 They were recorded using the [aider command line tool](https://github.com/paul-gauthier/aider).
 In the chats, you'll see a varity of coding tasks like generating new code, editing existing code, debugging, exploring unfamiliar code, etc. It's worth noting that:

   - Each time GPT-4 suggests a code change, `aider` automatically applies it to the source files.
-  - After applying edits, `aider` commits them to git with a senisble commit message.
+  - After applying the edits, `aider` commits them to git with a senisble commit message.
-  - `aider` will note whenever a source file is added to the chat session.
+  - `aider` notes each source source file that is added to the chat session.
 Once added, these files are available for review and editing by GPT-4.
 The user adds files either via the command line or the in-chat `/add` command.
-Sometimes GPT-4 asks to see specific files, and `aider` adds them to the chat after the user approves.
+Sometimes GPT-4 asks to see specific files, and `aider` asks the user to approve adding them to the chat.

 ## Chat transcripts of coding sessions with gpt-4